raystack/compass/docs/docs/concepts/internals.md

 ALTER DEFAULT PRIVILEGES IN SCHEMA "public" GRANT EXECUTE ON FUNCTIONS TO "compass_user";
 ```

-A middleware for grpc looks for `x-namespace-id` header to extract tenant id if not found falls back to `default` namespace.
+A middleware for grpc looks for `x-namespace` header to extract tenant id if not found falls back to `default` namespace.
 Same could be passed in a `jwt token` of Authentication Bearer with `namespace_id` as a claim.

 ## Search